clusterio/clusterio/docs/configuration.md

 Defaults to null meaning not assigned.

+### instance.auto_start

+If enabled start this instance when the slave it is assigned to is started up.
+Does not affect start or stop of the instance while the slave is running.

+Defaults to false

 ### factorio.version

 Version of Factorio to use for this instance.
 Can be a version like